 In addition to the primary bile acid to secondary bile acid ratio being altered in Alzheimer’s, that ratio also links to increased cognitive decline.
 So the ratio gets worse as cognitive performance goes downhill.[ref]

-One more role of bile acids: Connective tissue growth factors
+One more role of TUDCA may be to impact connective tissue growth factors.

 More about the liver in Alzheimer’s prevention: